elkowar/eww/docs/src/configuration.md

   "example content")
 ```

-Here, we are defining a window named `example`, which we then set a set of properties for.
+Here, we are defining a window named `example`, which we then define a set of properties for.
 Additionally, we set the content of the window to be the text `"example content"`.

 You can now open your first window by running `eww open example`!
 Glorious!